mjl-/mox/README.md

 - Quick and easy to start/maintain mail server, for your own domain(s).
 - SMTP (with extensions) for receiving, submitting and delivering email.
 - IMAP4 (with extensions) for giving email clients access to email.
-- Automatic TLS with ACME, for use with Let's Encrypt and other CA's.
-- SPF, verifying that a remote host is allowed to send email for a domain.
-- DKIM, verifying that a message is signed by the claimed sender domain, and for signing emails sent by mox for others to verify.
-- DMARC, for enforcing SPF/DKIM policies set by domains.
-Incoming DMARC aggregate reports are analyzed.
+- Webmail for reading/sending email from the browser.
+- SPF/DKIM/DMARC for authenticating messages/delivery, also DMARC reports.
-- Reputation tracking, learning (per user) host- and domain-based reputation from (Non-)Junk email.
+- Reputation tracking, learning (per user) host-, domain- and sender address-based reputation from (Non-)Junk email classification.
 - Bayesian spam filtering that learns (per user) from (Non-)Junk email.
 - Slowing down senders with no/low reputation or questionable email content (similar to greylisting).
 Rejected emails are stored in a mailbox called Rejects for a short period, helping with misclassified legitimate synchronous signup/login/transactional emails.
-- Internationalized email, with unicode names in domains and usernames ("localparts").
+- Internationalized email, with unicode in email address usernames ("localparts"), and in domain names (IDNA).
+- Automatic TLS with ACME, for use with Let's Encrypt and other CA's.
 - TLSRPT, parsing reports about TLS usage and issues.
 - MTA-STS, for ensuring TLS is used whenever it is required.
 Both serving of policies, and tracking and applying policies of remote servers.